 Some of the above issues already receive considerable attention and resources.
-Communities-through Landcare, Rivercare and other programs-are already undertaking important on-the-ground projects.
-The NSW Government has established and funded programs such as Blue-Green Algae Management, Estuary Management Program, Floodplain Management Program, Wetlands Action, the Country Towns Water Supply and Sewerage Program and the NSW Shellfish Quality Assurance Program.
-At the Commonwealth level, relevant programs are being funded through Landcare and the Natural Heritage Trust.
+Communities, through the Catchment Management Committee, Landcare and other programs, are currently undertaking important on-the-ground projects.
+The NSW Government has established and funded programs such as Blue-Green Algae Management, Floodplain Management Program, Wetlands Action and the Country Towns Water Supply and Sewerage Program.
+At the Commonwealth level, programs are being funded through the Murray-Darling Basin

+Commission, Landcare and the Natural Heritage Trust.